idleman/node-byte-vector/README.md

 ##Features:

 - Space effcient.
+Each element will only use 8 bits memory.
 - Performance wise.
+It is so fast it can principle be.

+##Good to know
+All values are saved in a Uint8Array instance which only accepts integer values between 0-255.
+I

 ##Methods